Sankarshan-Mudkavi/Git-UNIX-GUI/README.md

 - merge button (god help us)
 - fork button (probably just triggers the clone script and then the branch script, not in that order)
 - diff button (again god help us)
+- Probably use libgit as the api to accomplish all of this

 Interface